 - Browser version updates.
 Past version updates have been virtual makeovers impacting older, unsupported code.

 - Shifts in buyer behavior, expectations, and minimum requirements.
 Many buyers, for example, will not contact a company until they feel they know their needs could be met.
-So if a website does not have the necessary information on it or provide downloads with additional details, potential customers will go to another company who better aligns with their buying process.
+So if a website does not have the necessary information on it or provides downloads with additional details, potential customers will go to another company that better aligns with their buying process.

 - Hardware and server updates intended for the improved performance of updated website codes.